VladimirKalachikhin/naiveNMEAdaemon/README.md

 `--run` overall time of work, in seconds.
 Default 0 - infinity.
 Example: `--run=30`

-`--filtering` sends only listed sentences from list GGA,GLL,GNS,RMC,VTG,VHW,GSA,HDT,ZDA,VDO,VDM... or all, except those specified in the list with the 'x' prefix.
+`--filtering` sends only listed sentences from list GGA,GLL,GNS,RMC,VTG,VHW,GSA,HDT,ZDA,VDO,VDM... or all, except those specified in the list with the 'x' prefix, or all, but some only one from n'th.
 Default - all sentences.
 Example: `--filtering=RMC,VDO,VDM` - sends coordinates and AIS only.
 `--filtering=xVDO,xVDM` - sends all except AIS.
+--filtering=10DPT,10DBT - sends all, but only one of 10 depth values.

 `--updbearing` sets field 8 'Track made good' of RMC sentences as the bearing from the previous point, boolean.